gbmhunter/blog/content/posts/updates/2012/12-21-2-new-calculators-added-capacitor-charge-and-energy.md

 which involves energy, capacitance and voltage.

-As usual, any of the variables can be chosen to be calculated given the other ones (the independant and dependant variables).
+As usual, any of the variables can be chosen to be calculated given the other ones (the independent and dependant variables).
 Values are updated automatically as you type.
 The equations and the variables are fully explained on their respective pages.

 These calculators are useful for both electrical engineers and hobbyists alike when: